Younest9/TrueNAS-Scale/README.md

 *   **Containerized Applications** - TrueNAS SCALE provides a simple way to deploy and manage applications in containers.
 With support for Docker and Kubernetes, it’s easy to customize and add applications to suit a wide variety of needs.
 *   **Virtual Machines** - TrueNAS SCALE provides a simple way to deploy and manage virtual machines.
 With support for KVM, it’s easy to customize and add virtual machines to suit a wide variety of needs.
 *   **Open Source** - TrueNAS SCALE is Open Source, based on Debian Linux, and free to download and use.
 With hundreds of thousands of testers and contributors, the TrueNAS community development model enables broader testing, and ultimately, a higher quality product, in addition to its unbeaten value.
 Join the “Storage Freedom” movement and enjoy the benefits of Open Source economics.
-*   **Enterprise Storage** - TrueNAS SCALE provides enterprise storage features such as ZFS, snapshots, replication, and more.
+*   **Enterprise Storage** - TrueNAS SCALE provides some enterprise storage features such as ZFS, snapshots, replication, and more.
 *   **Simplified Storage Management** - TrueNAS SCALE provides a simple way to manage storage.
 With support for iSCSI, NFS, and SMB, it’s easy to customize and add storage to suit a wide variety of needs.
 *   **Simplified Network Management** - TrueNAS SCALE provides a simple way to manage network interfaces.
 With support for VLANs, it’s easy to customize and add network interfaces to suit a wide variety of needs.
 *   **Simplified User Management** - TrueNAS SCALE provides a simple way to manage users.
 With support for LDAP, it’s easy to customize and add users to suit a wide variety of needs.